computation-structures/course/L01_Basics_of_Information.md

 <p align="center"><img  src="https://github.com/computation-structures/course/blob/main/lecture_slides/info/Slide1.png?raw=true"/></p>

-<p>In order to build circuits that manipulate, transmit or store
-information, we are going to need some engineering tools to help us determine if we&#700;re choosing a good representation for the information &#8212; that&#700;s the subject of this lecture.
+In order to build circuits that manipulate, transmit or store information, we are going to need some engineering tools to help us determine if we&#700;re choosing a good representation for the information &#8212; that&#700;s the subject of this lecture.
 We&#700;ll study